nosas/blog/keras_tuner_tensorboard/article.md

     <figcaption>Filtered and sorted </figcaption>
 </figure>

-The resulting table includes only 23 trials (see red square in image's bottom left corner), which is a decent starting point for further constraining the search space.
+The resulting table includes only 23 trials (see the red square in the image's bottom left corner), which is a decent starting point for further constraining the search space.

 We can see a few trends in the table data: